dreynes/AI-and-open-science/README.md

 # Using the software with docker
-If you want to use docker to use the software, you should do the following steps Before start, make sure that you have docker installed
+If you want to use docker to use the software, you should do the following steps Before start, make sure that you have docker and docker compose installed
 - First of all clone the repository in your local
 ```bash
   git clone https://github.com/dreynes/AI-and-open-science.git